zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 weights and trains in CPU minutes.
 That asymmetry is not a flaw in the study — it is the subject of the study.

-### 2.5 Measurement discipline
+### 2.6 Measurement discipline

+Every headline number is a **paired** comparison: each system plays the same 60 development worlds (seeds 40–99), scores are differenced world by world, and the interval and p-value come from a paired bootstrap over worlds (10,000 resamples, two-sided).
+Pairing matters because world difficulty dominates score variance — a brutal seed drags every system down together, and differencing removes it.

+Alongside every verdict the same script reports the **minimum detectable effect**: the smallest true difference this evaluation would have caught with 80% power at α=0.05, given the measured paired spread.
+If the observed gap is smaller than that, the verdict written down is *"this evaluation cannot resolve these systems"* — never "they are equal."

-Four habits did a lot of work here:
+Four habits did the rest of the work:

-- **Check the statistical power first.** Early evaluations used 10 worlds.
-Four separate "findings" from that era — including one at p=0.002 — disappeared when the evaluation grew to 60 worlds.
-Every comparison now reports the smallest effect it could have detected, and anything not significant is called not significant.
+- **Check the power first.** Early evaluations used 10 worlds, where the detectable effect was ±4.6 reward — larger than any effect in this project.
+Four separate "findings" from that era, including one at p=0.002, disappeared when the evaluation grew to 60 worlds.
+All four are reported in section 3.5 and section 4 rather than quietly dropped.
-- **Write down predictions before running.** Each experiment's expected readouts are recorded in the driver script's header before it runs.
+- **Write down predictions before running.** Each experiment's expected readouts are recorded in the driver script's header before it runs, with a declared refutation branch where possible.
 Two of the most useful results in this report are negative ones that pre-registration forced into view.
 - **Gate before spending.** More than a dozen check scripts have to pass before any run spends real budget: menu correctness, reward-head exactness, gradient-path correctness, evaluator consistency.
 The gradient check is built around a deliberately broken implementation that produces perfect-looking scores with wrong gradients — the gate proves the real path differs from it.
-- **Keep a clean test set.** Everything in this report uses development worlds (seeds 40–99).
-Eighty test worlds are reserved and have never been touched.
+- **Keep a clean test set.** Everything in this report uses development worlds.
+  Eighty test worlds (seeds 100–179) are reserved and have never been touched.
 They will be spent once, at the end.

 ---